Boosting Agroecology in Urban areas: the AGRI.URB project

 Mission

-- Contributing to the improvement of food and nutritional security of families in the City of Maputo, and
+- Contribute to the improvement of food and nutritional security of households in the City of Maputo.

 Context